mehyarzaina/satellite-image-classification/README.md

 # satellite-image-classification
 The project aims to develop deep learning models that can classify remote sensing (RS) satellite images (collecting earth images without physical contact) into four categories: cloudy, desert, green area, and water.
 The model should process input satellite images, identify visual patterns, and correctly assign each image to its category.

+I got the dataset “Satellite Image Classification (RSI-CB256)” from Kaggle, by the author is Mahmoud Reda.
+The dataset belongs to the remote sensing domain and is designed for land cover classification using satellite imagery.
+The images were collected from sensors and Google Maps snapshots.
+The dataset contains 5631 JPEG images classified into 4 classes (1500 cloudy images, 1311 desert images, 1500 green area images, and 1500 water images).
+The image resolution is 256x256.